ba-st/Ansible/docs/WorkerQueue.md

 ].
 ````

-If the broker does not receive the acknowledge it will wait eternally, there is no timeout.
+If the broker does not receive the acknowledge it will wait forever since there is no timeout.
 If the connection dies RabbitMQ will re-queue the message and try to send it again.

 ## Spawning workers